September 21, 2017

 1998 April 15

 The Armed Forces Epidemiological Board held the Infectious Disease Subcommittee Meeting in Norfolk, Virginia to discuss the safety of jet injectors.
 Dr. Bruce Weniger of CDC’s National Immunization Program gave an overview of jet injection and discussed safety issues (Weniger, 2013).
-The meeting was closed to the public “due to the fact that material of a proprietary nature” was being discussed (Federal Register, 1998).
+The meeting, which was initially open to the public, was later closed “due to the fact that material of a proprietary nature” was being discussed (Federal Register, 1998).

 1998 April 20